-Jasjit S Ahluwalia, MD, MPH, MS is a physician and population health/public health scientist.
+Jasjit S Ahluwalia, MD, MPH, MS is a physician and population health/public health scientist who is passionate about mentoring.
 He has been in academic medicine since 1992 and has been a practicing physician, faculty member, department chair, Associate Dean and Center Director in medical schools, and recently, served as a School of Public Health Dean.
 His primary research has focused on nicotine addiction and smoking cessation in African-American smokers.
 His work has extended to harm reduction with the use of e-cigarettes in Latinx and African American combustible tobacco users.
 He also has a broad interest in minority health, health disparities, and the social determinants of health.
 In addition, he is engaged in global health efforts with research projects in Mumbai and New Delhi, India.

 He has been the PI of $18 million and Co-I of over $90 million in extramural grants, and has published more than 320 manuscripts.
 Additionally, Ahluwalia served as the inaugural chair of a charted NIH study section titled, Health Disparities and Equity Promotion, and in 2014, completed a 3-year term on the NIH/DHHS/NIMHD National Advisory Council on Minority Health and Health Disparities, for which he served as chair during the last year of his term.
 In 2019, he completed a 3-year term on the Board of the Society for Research on Nicotine and Tobacco (SRNT).
 In this same year, he was appointed by the Secretary of DHHS to the Interagency Committeee of Smoking and Health chaired by the US Surgeon General.

 Among other honors, Ahluwalia received the Society of Behavioral Medicine’s national award for his excellence in mentoring, the Herbert W. Nickens award from the Society of General Internal Medicine for national leadership and research in improving minority health, and a lifetime leadership award from the American Public Health Association for his work on tobacco.
-He has been a member of the boards of directors of the Society of Behavioral Medicine, the Society of General Internal Medicine, the Association for Clinical and Translational Science, and currently serves on the board for the Society for Research on Nicotine and Tobacco.
+He has been a member of the boards of directors of the Society of Behavioral Medicine, the Society of General Internal Medicine, the Association for Clinical and Translational Science, and most recently on the board for the Society for Research on Nicotine and Tobacco.

 Ahluwalia received his undergraduate degree at New York University and a combined MD/MPH from the Tulane University Schools of Medicine and Public Health and Tropical Medicine.
 During a two-year fellowship at Harvard, he studied clinical epidemiology, trained in clinical research, and earned an MS in health policy from its T.H.
 Chan School of Public Health.